How National Grid’s SAP Implementation Damaged Their Company

 What Could National Grid Have Done Differently?

 National Grid took SAP and Wipro’s word that FERC was ready to be used (SAP ERP).
 However, National Grid could have figured out if FERC was, in fact, ready to be implemented.
 We review SAP solutions for readiness.
 We use techniques to determine the general degree to which an application or module, or industry solution is mature and ready to be implemented.
-All of the SAP consulting companies that we have run into lie about SAP software’s maturity and capability.
-So neither they nor SAP is reliable sources of information for whether any SAP item is ready for implementation.
+We have run into all the SAP consulting companies lie about SAP software’s maturity and capability.
+So, neither they nor SAP is a reliable source of information for whether any SAP item is ready for implementation.

 The quote on FERC continues.